ecmwf-ifs/ecwam/README.md

 Building ecWAM
 --------------

-For the most general case, simply run
+For a default optimised build on the ECMWF Atos system, you can simply run:

-    $ xbuild.sh
+    $ helpers/ecwam-atos-build.sh

-Details:
+For details on how to configure/debug the build, please read on.

 Environment variables